Cartrell/AnimalsQuiz/README.md

 ## Quiz Questions
 Questions use the following formats:

+ 1. Question text: This is the question or statement that is presented.
- 1. Radio buttons: The correct answer is only one of the radio buttons.
+ 2. Radio buttons: The correct answer is only one of the radio buttons.
- 2. Check boxes: The correct answers are two or more check boxes.
+ 3. Check boxes: The correct answers are two or more check boxes.
- 3. Edit text: The correct answer is a specific text.
+ 4. Edit text: The correct answer is a specific text.
 Some answers may have more then one acceptable text entry.
 For example, if the correct answer represents a number, say seven, both "seven" and "7" are acceptable.

-Some questions also use an image, such as a picture to identify.
+Questions may also use an image, such as a picture to accompany the question text.

 ## How to Edit Questions
 You can add new questions, or remove or edit existing ones.
 Most of this can be done in these two files: